 School Library Staffing in Oregon: Current and Historical

 contains three charts that show the history of school library staffing from 1980-81 through 2018-19.
+(The document will be updated in February 2023.)
 Data is from staff at the Oregon Department of Education and from their publications, Oregon Statewide Report Card

 ("Facts" section at end).
 For a snapshot of the number of licensed librarians that individual districts employ, view the Oregon Department of Education's At-A-Glance District Profiles

 and the Current Staffing section below.
 The latter includes information about library support staff as well.